 ‘What We Deserve’ was the band’s forerunning track and with good reason.
 With another No Fun At All-esque approach paired with Pennywise and perhaps a little Straightline, the band are exactly where they want to be. – ‘Tonight we’re sated, our submarine is sinking, but we sell our last breath, you didn’t listen I said it, we shouldn’t buy silverware during the famine’

 The eponymous ‘On The Edge’ leaves the contemporary layered Punk-sound in the dust of 90’s appreciation.
-‘On The Edge’ is one for the Pulley fans and despite the faster refrains and instrumentation between verses feeling somewhat scrappy early on, the track becomes far more well rounded as it continues.
+‘On The Edge’ is one for the Pulley fans.
+Despite the faster refrains and instrumentation between verses feeling somewhat scrappy early on, the track becomes far more well rounded as it continues.
 ‘On The Edge’ is very much what ‘We Feel’ was aiming for.

 COMPLETE! are certainly good at what they do and I think what undeniably makes them so appealing despite their rough round the edges approach is how real and honest On The Edge feels.